Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 You should compile only when total native + compile cost becomes cheaper than interpreting every run.

+If the program will run 10 times or fewer, interpreting is cheaper

 # Question 11
 How is backpatching used in the csem assignment?